bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.74 =
+Compatibility with plugin Contact Form Multi. 'xlsx' mime-type is added.
+Added transition to the contact form after submitting.

 = V3.73 =
 Plugin optimization is done.
 The French language file is updated.
 We fixed the bug of duplicate MIME-Version.